Parents: Why Aikido at Seikeikan?

 Aikido is a martial art based on balance and timing rather than muscular strength.
-Kids can learn to deal with aggression and bullying simply and effectively though Aikido.
+Kids can learn to deal with aggression and bullying simply and effectively through Aikido.

 in many cases martial arts teaching kids and youth to 'fight' and to 'spar' promotes the use of punching and kicking as an appropriate response.
 Aikido does inherently instill a mindset of attacking and winning, but rather an approach to respond "in kind".
 A balanced mindset is taught by allowing everyone to experience both sides of a situation (ie) applying the defense method and receiving the defense method.